** Just announced **

 Candidates for the Advanced Qualification must pass a 70% pass-grade, 50-question multiple-choice examination covering electrical theory primarily related to the additional privileges granted to holders of the Advanced Qualification.

 NARC offers both the Basic and Advanced Course when there is a large enough class size.
-Contact the training director at: [email protected].
+Contact the training director using the online contact form.